 Planned Unit Developments and Cluster Developments are two types of development that many municipalities are encouraging as alternatives to traditional suburban development.

-Planned Unit Development (PUD): The City of Farmersville currently has a Planned Development zoning classification that it plans to change to an overlay district using existing zoning.
+Planned Unit Development (PUD): The city of Farmersville currently has a Planned Development zoning classification.

 Cluster Development: Cluster developments, also known as conservation subdivisions, are residential subdivisions that have been designed to maximize contiguous open space in order to: